SunbirdAI/kinyarwanda-asr-hackathon/README.md

 We used Silero VAD to find non-speech parts of the audio.
 Whisper is essentially an LLM conditioned on audio, so for inputs with long periods of silence or non-speech, it loses this conditioning and has a tendency to hallucinate.
+We're still unsure if this helps though - we got better validation results when removing non-speech segments, but nothing changed on the public leaderboard.

+### Audio augmentation

+We add random noise to the audio samples to add some variation and make the training task a little more difficult.
+In earlier experiments we added realistic background noise from our open [Urban Noise Uganda](https://huggingface.co/datasets/Sunbird/urban-noise-uganda-61k) dataset collected in Kampala, but changed this later to just add white noise, as the test examples are all fairly free of background noise.

 ### Training schedule